 Grand Coulee - Electric City is a very small town located in the state of Washington.
 With a population of 3,667 people and just one neighborhood, Grand Coulee - Electric City is the 157th largest community in Washington.

-Grand Coulee - Electric City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grand Coulee - Electric City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand Coulee - Electric City is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Grand Coulee - Electric City who work in management occupations (16.67%), office and administrative support (14.04%), and teaching (8.21%).

 Telecommuters are a relatively large percentage of the workforce: 11.88% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Grand Coulee - Electric City who are college-educated is close to the national average for all communities of 21.84%: 19.85% of the adults in Grand Coulee - Electric City have a bachelor's degree or advanced degree.
+In terms of college education, Grand Coulee - Electric City is nearly on par with the US average for all cities of 21.84%: 19.85% of adults 25 and older in Grand Coulee - Electric City have a bachelor's degree or advanced degree.

 The per capita income in Grand Coulee - Electric City in 2022 was $33,897, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $135,588 for a family of four.
 However, Grand Coulee - Electric City contains both very wealthy and poor people as well.